 - What Once Was Mine (Sept 2021) Tangled

-- Almost There (Expected: September 6, 2022) The Princess and the Frog
+- Almost There (Sept 2022) The Princess and the Frog

 Information on the upcoming untitled books is sparse.
 What we do know was gleaned from Disney’s Wiki.